- Place of origin:

 'La Sculpture Chinoise' (plate 538), Annales du musee Guimet, biliotheque d'art novelle serie - 1, 1926.
 Written by Osvald Siren

-Although previously attributed to the Northern Wei (386-535), Katherine Siang Mino of the University of Chicago recently brought to light significant evidence to suggest that these two sculptures (A.7-1913 and A.8-1913) can in fact be dated to the Northern Qi (550-577).
-In addition she has suggested that they originated from the Buddhist cave temples at Xiangtangshan in Hebei province, PRC; and more specifically from the niches at the top of the central pillar of the North cave.
-Having been acquired in 1915 by the museum, they were likely amongst the first batch of sculptures to be taken from the caves.
-In the 1920's an effort was made to replace the missing sculptures in the North Cave, as recorded on a stone outside the cave entrance, so these sculptures (A.7&8-1913) were acquired before the production of modern images.
+Although previously attributed to the Northern Wei (386-545), Katherine Siang Mino of the University of Chicago recently brought to light significant evidence to suggest that these two sculptures (A.7-1913 and A.8-1913) can in fact be dated to the Northern Qi.
+In addition she has suggested that they originated from the Buddhist cave temples at Xiangtnagshan in Hebei province, PRC; and more specifically that they were once positioned in the niches at the top of the central pillar of the North cave.
+Acquired in 1913 by the museum, they were most likely amongst the first batch of sculptures to be taken from the caves.
+In the 1920's an effort was made to replace the missing sculptures in the North Cave, as recorded on a stone outside the cave entrance, so these sculptures (A.7&8-1913) would have been acquired before the production of modern images.
 These pieces will feature in the Xiangtangshan caves restoration project led by Katherine Siang Mino at the University of Chicago.

 Stone; Gold; Pigment

 Carving; Gilding; Painting

 East Asia Collection